muhammedfurkangok/MulletEngine/README.md

 # MulletEngine
 A lightweight game engine written in C++ using modern graphics and utility libraries.
 This repository documents the development progress and provides instructions for building the project.
+## References
+During the development of MulletEngine, I am actively following and learning from these resources (work in progress):
+- *Game Engine Architecture* by Jason Gregory
+- [LearnOpenGL](https://learnopengl.com/) – Modern OpenGL tutorials and examples

 ## Technologies Used